featured Osun

 The leadership of the All Progressives Congress in Ife Federal Constituency has reportedly slammed the Minister of Marine and Blue Economy over what they described as the imposition of the deputy governorship candidate of the party, Mr Kayode Adereti.

-The party leaders, during a meeting with the former National Secretary of the APC, Senator Iyiola Omisore, reportedly said Oyetola did not consult with them before picking Adereti as the running mate to Mr. Bola Oyebamiji, the candidate of the party for the August 15 gubernatorial election.
+The party leaders, during a meeting with the former National Secretary of the APC, Senator Iyiola Omisore, reportedly alleged that Oyetola did not consult with them before picking Adereti as the running mate to Mr. Bola Oyebamiji, the candidate of the party for the August 15 gubernatorial election.

-According to a statement by the media team of the former deputy governor of the state, the leaders during the meeting presided over by a former Deputy Governor, Sooko Adeleke Adewoyin and held at Omisore’s residence, were attended by members drawn from the four local governments and the Ife East Area Office.
+According to a post on the Facebook page of the media team of the former deputy governor of the state, the meeting which was presided over by a former Deputy Governor, Sooko Adeleke Adewoyin and held at Omisore’s residence, was attended by members drawn from the four local governments and the Ife East Area Office.

-The statement said the leaders expressed the regret that another “imposition by Mr. OYETOLA was capable of causing disaffection between the leadership of Ife caucus on one hand and problems between Ife North and Ife Central on the other hand.”
+The post stated that the leaders expressed the regret that another “imposition by Mr. OYETOLA was capable of causing disaffection between the leadership of Ife caucus on one hand and problems between Ife North and Ife Central on the other hand.”

-The statement said the Ife APC elders rose from the meeting to dissociate themselves from the imposition of the Deputy Governorship candidate and chastised the former governor for militarisation of Osun politics.
+The post noted that Ife APC elders rose from the meeting to dissociate themselves from the “imposition of the Deputy Governorship candidate and chastised the former governor for alleged militarisation of Osun politics”.

 The elders reportedly stated that the party did not carry them along in the process of the earlier nomination of Hon Lekan Olatunji as a placeholder and the subsequent nomination of Mr. Benjamin Adereti as the deputy governorship candidate.